paprat/CollabIDE-Client/README.md

 # README #

 This project is developed by me(Swapnil Saxena) and my team-mates Ashish Chauhan, Pratham Pandey and Dikshant Gupta as a part of our 5th semester mini-project and is intended purely for educational purposes.
-Everyone is welcome to introduce changes, add features, fix bugs and to distribute the project without any consent from the user.
+Everyone is welcome to introduce changes, add features, fix bugs and to distribute the project without any consent from the creator.

 ### What is this repository for? ###